ChrisR95/ChrisR95/README.md

 - 💞️ I’m looking to collaborate on a lot but I think there is more for me to learn here then the other way around!
 - 📫 How to reach me: You can probably send some sort of message through Github.
 I'm honestly new and have no idea yet :)

-Thank to everybody out here sharing knowledge and helping eachother out!
+Thanks to everybody out here sharing knowledge and helping eachother out!
 Maybe one day i'll be able to repay the favor to some stranger :)

 <!---
 ChrisR95/ChrisR95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.